 Age: critical illness insurance premiums increase as you get older, so it is generally best to purchase a policy when you are young and healthy.

-Health history: If you already have health problems, you may not be able to get critical illness insurance or you may have to pay more.
+Health history: If you already have health problems, you may not be able to get insurance or you may have to pay more.
 It is important to disclose your health history upfront so that you can find a policy that meets your critical illness coverage needs.

 Family history: if your family has a history of serious illness, you may be at a higher risk of developing a condition yourself.